NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 ## Known issues

-- It can be problematic to use mobipy from an Anaconda environment (including Pycharm).
+- It can be problematic to use mobipy from an Anaconda environment (including through Pycharm).
-- Some models (MAGIC, NIVAFjord) can have problems on Linux.

 ## Basic usage